This post may contain affiliate links. Please read our disclosure policy.

 potatoes o'brien cooking in a skillet.

-1. Once the potatoes are golden on one side, stir everything together and cook for a few more minutes until the potatoes are as browned as you like.
+1. Once the potato is golden on the bottom, stir everything together and cook 2 to 3 minutes more, until the pieces are as browned as you like.
 Taste and add salt if needed.

 diced potatoes browning in a skillet along with peppers and onions.

-A cast-iron skillet will give the potatoes the best color, but a regular 10-inch skillet works too—that’s what I used for the photos.
+A cast-iron skillet gives the potato the best color, though a regular 10-inch skillet works too.
+That’s what I used for these photos.

 Expert Tips